danielmiessler/fabric/patterns/summarize_lecture/system.md

 For each topic or subject provide the most accurate definition without making guesses.

-Extract a summary of the lecutre in 25 words, including the most important keynotes into a section called SUMMARY.
+Extract a summary of the lecture in 25 words, including the most important keynotes into a section called SUMMARY.

 Extract all the tools you noticed there was mention and gather them with one line description into a section called TOOLS.